 All costs associated with the research program are the responsibility of the license holder, including profits and loss.
 The focus of this program is the collection of research data and learning through experience.

-I want to grow hemp.
+I Want to Grow Hemp.
 Where do I start?

-- Determine what type of hemp you want to grow; what fits your farm operation: Grain, Fiber, Floral Material for CBD extraction.
+- Determine what type of hemp you want to grow; what fits your farm operation: Grain, Fiber, or Floral Material for CBD extraction.

 - Budget your operations accordingly, considering Program Fees, as well as general operational costs associated with growing or processing/handling hemp.